siakaramalegos/almanac.httparchive.org/src/content/en/2021/performance.md

   )
 }}

-Earlier, we mentioned year-over-year improvements in LCP and FID improvements.
-These could be partly due to faster mobile devices and mobile networks.
+The previously mentioned year-over-year improvements in LCP and FID improvements are partly due to faster mobile devices and mobile networks.
 The chart above shows total origins accessed on 3G speed dropped by 2 points while 4G origins increased by 3 points.
 Percent of origins is not necessarily correlated with traffic.
-But, I would guess if people have more access to higher speeds, then more origins would be accessed from that connection type.
+But if people have more access to higher speeds, then likely more origins are accessed from that connection type.

-Performance by connection type would be easier to understand if we could start tracking by traffic and not only origin.
-It would also be nice to see data for higher speeds.
+Performance by connection type is easier to understand if tracked by traffic and not only origin.
+Which in turn can lead to higher speeds.
 However, [the API is currently limited](https://developer.mozilla.org/en-US/docs/Glossary/Effective_connection_type) to grouping anything above 4G as 4G.

 ### By Geographic Region